Avian clutch size: Food limitation and nest predation hypotheses

-Skutch’s Hypothesis
+Skutch's Hypothesis

 Skutch's Hypothesis is similar to the Nest Predation Hypothesis as it states that higher nest predation decreases the rate at which birds can deliver food to their offspring and thus limits clutch size.
 Few field studies have been published on this hypothesis.
 A study in Panamá, where predation rates are high, directly compared activity which was much greater during the nestling (feeding young) stage than during incubation, and found no support for greater predation rates with greater activity.
 In another study, researchers analyzed if the rates of food delivery and nest predation explain the variation in clutch size observed among species between and within South and North America.
 They analyzed whether Skutch's Hypothesis explained clutch size differences within or between latitudes.
-The study analyzed bird populations in large intact forests in Arizona, USA (with 7,284 nests) and subtropical Argentina where they monitored 1,331 nests.
+The study analyzed bird populations in large intact forests in Arizona, United States (with 7,284 nests) and subtropical Argentina where they monitored 1,331 nests.
 They found that clutches were larger in Arizona (4.61 eggs/nest) than in Argentina (2.58 eggs/nest) and that Skutch's Hypothesis explained the variation in clutch size within each, North and South America, but did not explain the latitudinal difference in clutch size.
 In Argentina, the number of offspring was half that of Arizona, yet parents were bringing food to their young at greater rates in Argentina.Therefore, clutch size in southern areas cannot be explained by predation rates or food delivery.
 The authors of the study suggested analyzing parental mortality rates in southern and northern climates in addition to considering Skutch's theory.
 Therefore, Skutch's Hypothesis - by itself - is not an accurate predictor of the latitudinal clutch size trend and evidence for it remain equivocal.